We are ready to take concrete actions so that future generations can count on a cleaner, more liveable and more sustainable planet.

 The Group’s energy consumption is mainly related to the use of lighting, heating and air-conditioning systems serving the offices, and the operation of the data centre and server rooms.

-In continuity with what has been defined for the years 2019 and 2020, the Group has continued its efforts to make its energy consumption more efficient, improving its energy sustainability.
+In continuity with what has been defined for the years 2022, the Group has continued its efforts to make its energy consumption more efficient, improving its energy sustainability.

 Energy consumption within the organisation*